 No one expects to be in an auto accident, so being unprepared is understandable.
-What’s even more worrisome is: nearly everyone involved in the insurance claims process is someone who handles insurance claims for a living.
-Car accident lawyers describe situations like this as an “imbalance of power” because, the victim in a car wreck claim is almost always the least experienced person participating in the claims process, but they have the most to lose.
-These victims are often at the mercy of “experts” who do not have their best interests at heart.
+What’s even more worrisome is: Nearly everyone involved in the insurance claims process handles insurance claims for a living.
+Car accident lawyers describe situations like this as an “imbalance of power” because, the victim in a car wreck claim is almost always the least experienced person participating in the claims process, but have the most to lose.
+Car wreck victims are often at the mercy of “experts” who do not have their best interests at heart.

 As you read this article, please keep in mind that Roberts Wilson, P.A.
-Injury Lawyers contingency fee compensation agreement forces us not to keep the client’s best interest at heart throughout the life of your case.
+Injury Lawyers “contingency fee” compensation model forces us to keep the client’s best interest at heart throughout the life of your case.
 So, you never have to question it!
-This is for one very simple reason, we don’t get paid unless your case is successful!
+Simply put, we don’t get paid unless your case is successful!
 This type of attorney-client relationship ensures that we will work hard to achieve a fair and just result for each and every one of our clients.

 Common Causes of Car Accidents in Mississippi

-Auto accidents can be caused by any number of issues ranging from speeding, drunk driving to bad equipment.
-In our Mississippi auto accident practice, the biggest cause of accidents we see is distracted driving or, put another way, people just aren’t paying attention.
+Auto accidents can be caused by any number of issues ranging from speeding to drunk driving to bad equipment.
+In our Mississippi auto accident practice, the biggest cause of accidents we see is distracted driving.
 For instance, many of our clients are victims of rear-end accidents and these are almost always caused by a combination of speed and inattentiveness.
 Another way rear-end accidents happen is when someone pulls out into traffic without paying attention to oncoming traffic.
 This is extremely dangerous and can lead to the worst outcomes.
 It’s also one of the ways in which a rear end accident can be blamed on the driver who was rear-ended as opposed to the other way around.

 Faulty equipment is another cause of accidents we often see.
 For instance, a person’s tail lights might not be working or a tire might fail and cause the person to leave the road and hit a tree.
 Another place we see faulty equipment play a role in car wrecks is when it is raining.
 It is extremely important to make sure your tires are not “bald” when you are driving in the rain because it is far easier to hydroplane with bad tires than it is with good ones.
 Hydroplaning can also be avoided by simply slowing down.